uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ### b) Random Forest

 The Random Forest (RF) models are used to predict both categorical and continuous outputs.
 The background of the RF concept recalls for the presence of multiple classification trees, which partition the data using a sequence of binary splits on individual variables.
 The non-split nodes are called terminal nodes.
-Given the presence of multiple DTs, the RF models using the bagging method to build decision trees as parallel estimators, which are finally averaged to give rise to the mean predictive model.
-It should be noted that improved RF estimations can be obtained by taking into account uncorrelated and different between each other DTs, otherwise the final accuracy of RF and DT would be similar.
+Given the presence of multiple Decision Trees (DTs), the RF models using the bagging method to build decision trees as parallel estimators, which are finally averaged to give rise to the mean predictive model.
+It should be noted that improved RF estimations can be obtained by taking into account uncorrelated and difference between DTs, otherwise the final accuracy of the RF and DT models would be similar.
 In Julia, the so-called “RandomForestClassifier” object can be used to build a RF model.

-For the purpose of the model definition, the Julia "DecisionTreeClassifier" model was used for the implementation of the DT.
 Given the limitations of the obtained DT results, a Random Forest (RF) model was implemented in order to evaluate if any increase in the model accuracy could be obtained.

 ### c) Different Approaches for the Decision Tree and Random Forest Models
-After achieving an accuracy of 78% for the  decision trees and random forest models that were tried, different approaches were implemented to modify the data with the goal of achieving higher accuracy.
+After achieving an accuracy of 78% for the  decision tree and random forest models that were tested, different approaches were implemented to modify and adjust the data with the goal of achieving a higher accuracy in the predictions.
 These approaches are described below:

 #### 1-	Removing rows with entries that are not very well understood
-As mentioned earlier, it was decided only include the columns “RoadSurfaceCond”, “RoadDefects”, “LightingCond” and “WeatherCond”.
+As mentioned earlier, it was decided to only include the columns “RoadSurfaceCond”, “RoadDefects”, “LightingCond” and “WeatherCond” as independent variables.
 Each of these columns (attributes) has different possible values.
 Table 3 below shows the unique values for each attribute.
 For example, and as can be seen in the table, WeatherCond has 12 different possible values and for the one-hot encoding, this would create 12 columns just for the attribute “WeatherCond”.
-It was thought that reducing the number of the one-hot encoded columns would make the accuracy better as the model would not have as many columns to use to make predict the labels. therefore, it was decided to delete the rows that have “WeatherCond”, “RoadSurfaceCond” and “LightingCond” as “Other” or “Unknown”.
+It was thought that reducing the number of the one-hot encoded columns would make the accuracy better as the model would not have as many columns to use for the prediction of the models.
+Thus, it was decided to delete those rows including the label "Other" or "Unknown" in the attributes.
 These two values were chosen to be removed because they do not offer any significant or specific information about the corresponding attributes.

 | RoadSurfaceCond      |  RoadDefects             |  LightingCond            |  WeatherCond             |
 |:---------------------|:------------------------:|:------------------------:|:------------------------:|